Faculty seminar proposals

 Seminar locations should also be determined with student safety in mind.
 UBC authorizes undergraduate students to travel to destinations that the Department of Foreign Affairs and International Trade Canada (DFAIT) designate as regions to which Canadians should “exercise normal security precautions” and “exercise a high degree of caution.”
 For more information, consult UBC’s Student Safety Abroad website.

-A Global Seminar typically involves one to two courses and can range in length, often from three to eight weeks.
-Three-week programs may be better in more expensive locations.
-A Global Seminar can occur at any time throughout the year, although summer programs tend to be the most common and most useful for students.
+A Global Seminar typically involves one to two courses and can range in length, often from two to six weeks.
+Two and three-week programs may be better in more expensive locations.
+A Global Seminar can occur at any time throughout the year, although summer programs (May-Aug) tend to be the most common and most useful for students.
 In many previous seminars, three weeks is equal to three credits.

 Seminars typically involve one or two courses and total three to six credits.
 We’ve found that seminars that offer upper level credits are more popular for students.

-Proposals will be reviewed by a Global Seminar advisory committee composed of UBC staff members who have expertise in the development and implementation of international programming at UBC.
+Proposals will be reviewed by a Global Seminar advisory committee composed of UBC staff members who have expertise in the development and implementation of international programming at UBC as well as current students who can provide a student-centered lens to your program.
 The advisory committee will use the following criteria to assess a proposal:

 Because Global Seminars operate on a cost-recovery basis, your budget needs to demonstrate how you will generate adequate revenues — typically done through the program fee that participating students pay — and balance those against expenses.

 A Global Seminar budget should include items that are integral to students’ learning in the program.
 This will depend on the program but may include day trips, accommodations, group meals, or honoraria for non-UBC experts.
-A faculty member’s salary is covered by their department and should not be included in the budget.
+A faculty member’s salary is covered by their department and should not be included in the budget, however their accommodation and per diem should be included.
 Use the supplied seminar budget template to calculate the overall program fee and the total cost to students.

 As you complete your Global Seminar budget template, you may wish to refer to this list of helpful tips:

-- Contingency fund: A 10% contingency will be added to the program cost subtotal.
+• Contingency fund: A 10% contingency will be added to the program cost subtotal.
 This is included to cover unforeseen costs and emergencies.
-You can increase this number if you wish – especially with the Canadian Dollar being so poor at this time.
+You can increase this number if you wish – especially with intense currency fluctuations that are now quite normal.

 Please reach out with any questions about this budget as we recognize it can be daunting at first.
 We can help guide you through this process.